 A Word of Advice for Your Tools and Hoverboard Materials

-When you are measuring anything, be sure to make a note of it somewhere- it could be in a notepad or even on your phone.
+When you measure anything, be sure to make a note of it somewhere- it could be in a notepad or even on your phone.
 Always have measurements for every piece to avoid any mistakes.

 The plywood which makes the base can be as thick as you want.
 It is good to have thicker wood for better balance and to make your board last longer.
 As long as it supports your weight, though, any thickness should work.